sagemathinc/cocalc_tutorial/functionality/functionality.md

 ## Linux terminal

-SageMathCloud provides full access to the Linux terminal.
+CoCalc provides full access to the Linux terminal.
 To open a terminal, click on **New** and give your session a name.
 I've used `terminal session` in the example.
 Click on **>_ Terminal** to begin your session

 ![Create Terminal](./assets/open_terminal.png)